Fitness Volt

 What is the best intermittent fasting window to lose belly fat?

 Many people perform fasting for different reasons.
-Some perform it for religious reasons, detoxification while others use it to speed up fat loss.
+Some perform it for religious reasons, detoxification, while others use it to speed up fat loss.
 Some methods are more aggressive than others, but they will all help you shed a few pounds.
 Notably, you cannot choose to burn fat in specific areas.
 Spot reduction is a myth.
 Your body will naturally burn fat all over while following a fasting program.

 Does fat burn before muscle when fasting?

 There are many factors that determine how your body will respond to fasting and the state of ketosis.
 It is predominantly dependent on your nutrition and lifestyle.
-However, your body will first burn glucogen stored in muscles and the liver.
+However, your body will first burn glycogen stored in muscles and the liver.
 Then, during the adaptation process, there may be a possibility for your muscles to be affected.
 However, your body will generally start to burn fat for fuel rather than break down muscles.

 How your body burns fat while fasting?